0foo/study_notes/aws_parent/aws_solutions_architect/services/VPC/direct-connect.md

 * NOT redundant so will need setup to a second connection or VPN
 * Connect to a single region!!!

+* typicallly uses BGP and advertises the network of subset of network to the VPC

+#### Physical Layter
+* architecture
+    * customer site -> direct connect hub -> virtual private gateway attached to the direct connect hub->vpc

+* direct connect hub is structure located somewhere.

 #### VIF
 * virtual interface
+* The VIF is the logical interface that AWS provides to route traffic
+* A VIF (Virtual Interface) is on the AWS side of the Direct Connect connection.
+It is created and managed within AWS to define how traffic is routed between your on-premises network and AWS resources over the Direct Connect link.
+* Your on-premises router communicates with the VIF using BGP for traffic routing.

+* types:
+    1. public VIF
-* public VIF - connect to public AWS endpoints like s3, EC2
+        * connect to public facing AWS endpoints like s3, EC2, many more
-* private VIF - connect to private resources inside of VPC
+    2. private VIF - connect to private resources inside of VPC
         * EC2
         * VPC interface endpoints
+        * can then use an Interface VPC endpoint to connect to other servicea
+            * this is a more private alternative to public VIF
+        * associates with a VPG when it needs to connect to a VPC
+            * VPG uses BGP and recieves BGP
+    3. transit VIF - when using a Transit Gateway

+* When you create a Virtual Interface (VIF) in AWS Direct Connect, it will attach to your Direct Connect connection but not directly to a VPC.
+Instead, the VIF connects to a gateway (like a Virtual Private Gateway, or Direct Connect Gateway) that links the VIF to the VPC.

+* a single Virtual Interface (VIF) cannot connect to multiple Virtual Private Gateways (VPGs) directly.
+A Private VIF is limited to a one-to-one connection with either:
+    * A Virtual Private Gateway (VPG) (for a single VPC).
+    * A Direct Connect Gateway (DX Gateway), which can provide access to multiple VPGs or VPCs via a Transit Gateway or directly to multiple VPG's.

+#### Gateways
+* transit gateway
     * transit VIF - when using a Transit Gateway

-customer site -> direct connect hub -> virtual private gateway attached to the direct connect hub->vpc
+    * A VIF cannot directly connect to a Transit Gateway.
+    * requires a Direct Connect Gateway to connect to a transit gateway
+    * so the architecture is:
+        * on prem -- direct connect -- direct connect gateway -- transit gateway -- numerous other things

+* Direct Connect Gateway
+    * associate a VIF with a DCGW
+    * then must connect DCGW to a VPG or a Transit GW which then connect to VPC
+    * has BGP for routing
+    * There is a limit to the number of Virtual Private Gateways (VGWs) that a Direct Connect Gateway (DX Gateway) can connect to.
+Currently, a DX Gateway can connect to a maximum of 10 VGWs by default.

+    * DCGW can connect to up to 10 VGW

+* VPG
+    * can connect a private VIF to a VPC directly via a VPG
+    * limited to a single VPC connectivity
+    * If you are connecting a Private VIF to a single VPC in the same region as the Direct Connect location, you can connect the Private VIF directly to the VPG.

+#### Architectures
-* direct connect hub is structure located somewhere.
+* on prem - direct connect - VIF - VPG - VPC
-* public and private VIF's go from customer site to AWS
+    * simple, connect a private VIF to a single VPG to a single VPC
+* on prem - direct connect - VIF - DCGW - VPG(up to 10) - VPC
+    * connect up to 10 VPG which also means 10 separate VPC's
+* on prem - direct connect - VIF - DCGW - Transit Gateway where anything goes

 #### connection types
 1.